qmk/qmk_firmware/keyboards/pikatea/pikatea_macropad_gb3/readme.md

     make pikatea/pikatea_macropad_gb3:default:flash

+Reset the board into bootloader mode by pressing the small button on the backside of the device.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).